Tirthajit2003/CISTUP-IISC/README.md

 # Transportation Image Object Detection

-Welcome to the Transportation Image Object Detection web application!
-This application allows users to upload images of transportation scenes and performs object detection to identify various vehicles present in the images.
+This application allows users to upload images of transportation scenes and performs object detection using YOLO v8 to identify various vehicles present in the images.

 ## Features